mcmahog1/ReadMe_Imputation/README.md

 Describe and interpret the concordance table (hint https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#concordance_tables)

 ###*Question 9:*
 What value of info score should be filtered on?
-What proportion of SNPs are removed after filtering on info score
+What proportion of SNPs are removed after filtering on this info score.
+Why is it a good idea to filter on info score (hint https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#-i and https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#info_metric_details)

 ###*Question 11:*
 Reading the output, dosage data